watching-spd/umbrella/README.md

 #### Running on a schedule
 Add a cron job to a machine that'll be up often.
 I recommend something like this, which will tweet and print debug logs to `/cron-log.log`: `0,15,30,45 * * * * /absolute/path/to/node /absolute/path/to/umbrella.js --tweet --debug > /cron-log.log 2>&1`

+### Docker
+The docker container can be built using `docker build -t umbrella .`.
+Be sure to populate the values in the `secrets.json` file first, then run the container with `docker run --rm umbrella`.

 ### Upcoming features
 - Generalizable for different jurisdictions
 - Graphs as images, not ascii sparklines